Dave’s Stage 1B Neuroendocrine Non-Small Cell Lung Cancer Story

 Luckily, there’s a lot of information out there.
 You have your care team.
 You get information from them, and hopefully they’ll help you with options.
-So don’t go to clinicaltrials.gov and try to figure it out yourself.
+Don’t go to clinicaltrials.gov and try to figure it out yourself.

-With those seven biomarkers now in targeted therapies, that’s a game changer.
+With those 7 biomarkers now in targeted therapies, that’s a game changer.

-That’s why everyone should have access to it because if you’re a patient and you don’t have access, that’s not fair.
+That’s why everyone should have access to it.
+If you’re a patient and you don’t have access, that’s not fair.

 Finding your cancer community online (#LCSM)

 There are people in the lung cancer community, particularly online, where you can connect with people who have the same diagnosis as you do.

 On Twitter, for example, many of us in the community use the hashtag LCSM.
 That stands for “lung cancer social media.”
 That’s how I’ve met tons of people who are patient advocates and patients, as well as clinicians and researchers.

 Within LCSM, there are also groups forming around different mutations.
 There’s the EGFR Resisters, the KRAS Kickers, or ROS1ders (“ROS-one-ders”).

 You can find people who have the same diagnosis that you do.
 That’s where you can get a tremendous amount of information, whether it’s about clinical trials, treatment options, or where should I go for treatment?